grenaud/leeHom/README.md

 About
 ----------------------

-FlintstoneXL is series of programs for both ancient and modern DNA:

-1) Maximum likelihood reconstruction of ancient DNA (mergeTrimReadsBAM)
+leeHom is programs for the maximum likelihood reconstruction of ancient DNA (the binary is mergeTrimReadsBAM)
-2) Maximum likelihood demultiplexing of reads (assignRG)
-3) Filtering low quality clusters (filterReads)

 Downloading:
 ----------------------

-Go to https://github.com/grenaud/FlintstoneXL and either:
+Go to https://github.com/grenaud/leeHom and either:

 1) Download ZIP

 or

-2) Do a "git clone --recursive https://github.com/grenaud/FlintstoneXL.git"
+2) Do a "git clone --recursive https://github.com/grenaud/leeHom.git"

 Installation: